Bio

 (2025).

-Short-Term Tax Cuts, Long-Term Stimulus.
+Short-Term Tax Cuts, Long-Term Stimulus (opens in new tab).

 NBER Working Paper 30246.